Weld purging: Purging methods

-The purpose of slow gas entry, typically 5 – 7 litres/m (….CFH), is to avoid turbulence, which would otherwise lengthen the purge process considerably.
+The purpose of slow gas entry, typically 5 – 7 litres/m (….CFH), is to avoid turbulence, which would otherwise lengthen the resettlement-by-weight and purge process considerably.

 Welding methods

 Most weld purging is carried out on joints made by the TIG or GTAW arc welding process.

 When the laser welding process is chosen, joints or welds being made on reactive materials will need to be carried out and in the case of electron beam welding, this is carried out in a vacuum, in which case purging takes place by complete evacuation of all gas.

 For TIG/GTAW welding, the top side (front side) of a weld is normally protected by inert gas flowing through the welding torch and it is the underside (back side) of the weld where atmospheric gases need to be purged.

 When joining two parts together with a seal weld, it may be necessary to first hold them together, by making tack welds.
 This will be carried out by making very short welds at intervals varying according to the size and weight of the two parts.
 It is very important that the weld purging process should start for the tack welds, so the undersides of those tacks remain clean and shiny, without any oxidation or discolouration.